holest-ecommerce/HolestPayPHP/README.md

     ERROR - error in currier api request
-    RESOLVING - shipping address (or something else) needs attention from backend FAILED - delivery permanently failed, or currier API refused the request CANCELED - explicitly canceled by buyer or company
+    RESOLVING - shipping address (or something else) needs attention from backend FAILED - delivery permanently failed, or currier API refused the request REVOKED - explicitly canceled by buyer or company
 ```
     Shipping statuses will exists only there are packets handled by HPay shipping modules